Ruthven printing press

-The Ruthven printing press was invented and manufactured by John Ruthven of Edinburgh, Scotland, from 1819-1822.
+The Ruthven printing press was invented and manufactured by John Ruthven of Edinburgh, Scotland, from 1819 to 1822.
 The Ruthven press was an iron bed press which functioned by means of an unconventional platen which rolled over a stationary table which held the type, where the pressure on the type faces was exerted from below, instead of in the conventional method where pressure was applied from above.
 The platen is supported by two iron springs, under which are four brass bevelled wheels which move along on two tracks made of bevelled steel.
 After the impression is made the springs give way, and consequently rise up.
 The press overall incorporated a number of other rather complex mechanical components, the details of which are beyond the scope of this article.
 The press was smaller in size than most presses of this period, easier to use, and subsequently it quickly established a favorable reputation for itself among English printers.

 The Ruthven printing press was put to use printing and establishing a number of newspapers in its day.